-The first year saw the implementation of monitoring tools and extensive training for stakeholders; the results for 2023 are in line with the objectives of the charter and all indicators are up sharply (see section 1.G).
-The diversity of species and forest practices has been strengthened and stakeholders consulted at the national level.
+At the end of 2024, the results were in line with the objectives and all indicators are clearly increasing (see section 1.G).
+The diversity of species and woodland management practices has been strengthened and stakeholders consulted at the national level.
 Société Forestière has also developed a CSR questionnaire for the forestry companies with which it works.